idaveit/idave.github.io/_posts/2019-06-27-ha-mode-fortigate-units-with-dual-homed-fortiswitch-access.md

         set members "port21" "port22"
     end
 {% endhighlight %}{: style='margin-left:30px;'}

-    The only command you should add is on line 5, the rest should be pre-filled in by the Fortilink autoconfiguration process.
+The only command you should add is line 5, the rest should be pre-filled in by the Fortilink autoconfiguration process.

 {:start="4"}
 4. Do the same on the other Fortiswitch